Fordyce spots on the lips

 The key to treating Fordyce spots on the mouth or lips is to reduce the amount of sebum (grease) in the skin in and around the oral area.
 The Anti-Sebum treatment has been specially developed by leading dermatology firm CUSKIN Cosmeceuticals to treat Fordyce spots in all areas of the body, including the mouth and lips area.

-To find out more about the Anti-Sebum therapy for Fordyce spots on the mouth and lips, visit our page on Fordyce spot treatment.
+To find out more about Fordyce spots therapy for the mouth and lips, click here to visit our Anti-Sebum product page.
 It includes more information about the product, including how to use it and when you can expect to see improvement in the appearance of your Fordyce spots in the lip and mouth area.